Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 • Pearl Harbor Remembrance Day - December 7 (large flags at half staff all day)

-Flag volunteers are: Richard Cullins, John Sackie, Bob Koehler, Phil Loparo, Craig Kleinknight, Ken Wohlfarth, Charles Wyrich, Pete Hackett, & Ron Ruff.
-Bud Passini is the leader of this group.
+Flag volunteers are: Richard Cullins, John Sackie, Phil Loparo, Dale Kroft, Gene Banaszynski, Charles Wyrich, Pete Hackett, & Ron Ruff.
+Craig Kleinknight is the leader of this group.

 July 7, 2005